-Taking time off work for a fun-filled getaway doesn’t mean that you have to spend boat-loads of money for a vacation abroad.
-Twice, my family has taken a weekend trip to Pigeon Forge, Tennessee and we plan on going back in the future.
-Pigeon Forge is a mountain destination enjoyed by kids and adults alike.
+Taking time off work for a fun-filled getaway doesn’t mean that you have to spend boatloads of money.
+My family has taken a weekend trip to Pigeon Forge, Tennessee twice and we hope to go back again in the future!
+Pigeon Forge is a mountain town that is enjoyed by both kids and adults.

 The last weekend we spent in Tennessee was jam-packed with fun and adventure.
 The kids haven’t stopped talking about it since we got home and are already asking when we can go back!

-From our home near Fort Bragg, North Carolina, we had a near 6 hour drive to Laurel Crest Resort in Pigeon Forge.
-After checking in, we unloaded our things and relaxed and stretched our legs until my brother and sister-in-law arrived with the cutest nephew ever.
+We had a nearly 6-hour drive from our home near Fort Liberty, NC to Laurel Crest Resort in Pigeon Forge.
+After checking in, we unloaded our things and stretched our legs until my brother and sister-in-law arrived with the cutest nephew ever.

-After getting some pizza at the Mellow Mushroom, which is also located at the Island, we headed back to the resort to get some sleep.
+After dinner at the Mellow Mushroom, which is also located at The Island, we headed back to the resort to get some sleep.

 Goats on the Roof

-Our first stop was the Goats on the Roof mountain coaster.
+Our first stop was Goats on the Roof to ride the mountain coaster.
 Before our trip, I found a Groupon deal for discounted coaster tickets.
-It was only $20 for a coaster ride (for up to 2 people) which is normally $30.
-For our family of 4, we only had to buy 2 tickets.

 The kids LOVED it!
-They rode the thing twice, thanks to the fact, that once you purchase the tickets, you can ride again for $5 each using that same ticket for the rest of the day!
+They rode twice.
+Once you purchase the tickets, you can ride again for $5 each using that same ticket for the rest of the day.

-After leaving Goats on the Roof, we decided to hike to Grotto Falls.
-It is the only waterfall in the Smoky Mountains that you can walk behind.
-As such, it is one of THE most popular hiking spots in the area.
-The trail was super crowded.
-Not only was the parking area completely full, but cars were parked on both sides of the narrow one-lane road for half a mile past the trail head.
+Unfortunately, it is also one of the most popular hiking spots in the area.
+Not only was the parking area completely full, but cars were parked on both sides of the narrow one-lane road for half a mile past the trailhead.

-We met people in the parking lot that were finishing up their hike told us that the falls were so packed that they couldn’t even get a decent picture.
-They also told us that they waited in line for over an hour to walk behind the waterfall.
+We met people in the parking lot finishing up their hike who told us the falls were so packed that there was over an hour’s wait time to walk behind the waterfall.

 The Old Mill